jcabelloc/dev-notes/gcp/gcp.gae.standard.java11.md

 gcloud app browse
 ```

-## Connect to a Google Cloud MYSQL DB from a java application using JDBC
+## Connect to a Google Cloud MYSQL DB from a local java application using JDBC
 * Reference: https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory

 ### Activate credentials